cmeiklejohn/cmeiklejohn.github.io/_posts/2015-10-17-leaderboard.markdown

 * The process identifier of the simulator, so the clients can report to the simulator about what actions they are performing.
 * A globally unique identifier for each client, as some CRDTs require that clients can be uniquely identified.
+We assume the top-K leaderboard uses this identifier as the name of the client.
 * An identifier for the Lasp runtime to know how to talk to the canonical version of the leaderboard.
 * An initial copy of the leaderboard.